 a combination of two or more categories above

 In your view, which alternative is the best option?
 Please explain.
 Do you have suggestions for alternatives not included in the list above?
+Please see deliberations section f.2.3.1 on pages 57-58 for context on this question.

-e10: In the 2012 round, applicants were required to obtain letters of support or non-objection from the relevant governments or public authorities for “An application for a city name, where the applicant declares that it intends to use the gTLD for purposes associated with the city name.”
+e9: In the 2012 round, applicants were required to obtain letters of support or non-objection from the relevant governments or public authorities for “An application for a city name, where the applicant declares that it intends to use the gTLD for purposes associated with the city name.”
 The requirement applied if: “(a) It is clear from applicant statements within the application that the applicant will use the TLD primarily for purposes associated with the city name; and (b) The applied-for string is a city name as listed on official city documents.”
 Do you think that this requirement should be kept, eliminated, or modified in subsequent procedures?
 Please explain.
+Please see deliberations section f.2.3.2 on pages 59-69 for context on this question.

-e11: Section f.2.3.2 of this report outlines a series of proposals that Work Track members have put forward for the future treatment of non-capital city names.
+e10: Section f.2.3.2 of this report outlines a series of proposals that Work Track members have put forward for the future treatment of non-capital city names.
 What is your view of these proposals?
 Are there any that you support the Work Track considering further?
 Do you have alternate proposals you would like the Work Track to consider?
 Please explain.
+Please see deliberations section f.2.3.2, and specifically pages 62-69, for context on this question.

 Additional Categories of Terms